-The consultant team will develop summaries of each comment period that includes meeting documentation and a comment response matrix.
-The consultant will develop a draft response for every comment to submit to TxDOT.
-The matrix will follow the guidelines and templates set forth in TxDOT's Public Involvement Toolkit.
+The consultant team will develop summaries of each comment period that includes meeting documentation and a comment response matrix or content summarizing frequent comments and responses upon request of the TxDOT PM.
+Any requested comment response matrix will follow the guidelines and templates set forth in TxDOT's Public Involvement Toolkit.
 The file will be developed in Microsoft Excel or Microsoft Word and include the required format as specified in the TxDOT's Public Involvement Toolkit.